Content last reviewed: December 1899

 A person who is considered to be a full-time student by the educational institution, is deemed to be employed while enrolled in a prescribed program of study.

-Qualifying expenditures are salaries and wages, including taxable benefits, paid or payable to the employee during the first 12-month period of employment, less any related government assistance received, including assistance received by associated corporations in respect of the qualifying employment (including grants, subsidies and forgivable loans).
-The qualifying expenditures have to be incurred prior to January 1, 2005.
+Qualifying expenditures are salaries and wages, including taxable benefits, paid or payable to the employee during the first twelve-month period of employment, less any related government assistance received, including assistance received by associated corporations in respect of the qualifying employment (including grants, subsidies and forgivable loans).
+The qualifying expenditures have to be incurred prior to July 6, 2005.

-If claiming the OBRITC, complete CT23 Schedule 198 and enter the tax credit on page 4, line of the CT8.
+If claiming the OBRITC, complete the schedule and enter the tax credit on page 4, line of the CT8.

 The OBRITC claim form can be obtained by calling the ministry at the telephone numbers on page 2 of this guide or by downloading the form from our website: ontario.ca/finance

-The OBRITC is a 20% refundable tax credit on all qualified research and development expenditures incurred in respect of an eligible research contract entered into, between a corporation operating in Ontario and an eligible research institute, during the taxation year after May 6, 1997; to the extent that no tax credit was claimed for a prior taxation year on these expenditures.
+The OBRITC, introduced in the 1997 Ontario Budget, is a 20% refundable tax credit on all qualified research and development expenditures incurred in respect of an eligible research contract entered into, between a corporation operating in Ontario and an eligible research institute, during the taxation year after May 6, 1997; to the extent that no tax credit was claimed for a prior taxation year on these expenditures.